Traditional Crafts Postcards by Geertje Kapteijns for Kapitein Kalk

-Traditional Crafts is an art post card print of a chalk drawing by Geertje Kapteijns (1980).
+Traditional Crafts is an art post card print of a chalk drawing by Geertje Kapteijns.
 Geertje is a visual artist living in Dordrecht, Netherlands.

 In Traditional Crafts, you can feel the relaxed busyness of tilling and planting, weaving and construction.
 You can hear the buzz of the hand saw on wood and the rustle of dried grass becoming a basket in a weaver’s hands.
-You can smell the fresh earth being turned over for new seeds.
+You can smell the fresh earth being turned over.
 This is a nice card to have when teaching traditional crafts or even to use traditionally for correspondence.
+It’s also great for a harvest festival to remind us how the food began as hard work and seeds, as well as to honor all the traditional crafts often combined with harvest festivals, such as weaving.
 With its matte finish and rounded corners, it has a museum quality to it that feels elegant.

 MORE ABOUT GEERTJE